What is Morphological Segmentation?

 Depending on the language and desired outcome, various techniques are used for morphological segmentation.

-The most common techniques include rule-based analysis, statistical analysis, and hybrid approaches.
+The most common techniques include rule-based, statistical, and hybrid approaches.

 The rule-based analysis involves using predefined rules to determine the morphological decomposition of words.
 Statistical analysis uses machine learning algorithms to analyze patterns in a text corpus and identify common morphemes.